Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On this track, we will discuss steps five and six of the direct intervention stage.
+In this section, we will discuss steps five and six of the direct intervention stage.
 These steps are agreeing upon actions and conditions, and reevaluating goals regularly.

 Karen eventually found that all of these pictures had come from a website dedicated to making fun of her.
 After the harassment had been going on for two months, Karen told a teacher she felt close with about the bullying.
 The email address and website were traced to Jeff, 16, an honor student who was in most of Karen’s classes.
 Although Jeff was unwilling to work with Karen, school policy required that he either comply, or face expulsion from school.
 Jeff’s parents were concerned that an expulsion would ruin Jeff’s chances for higher education, and they insisted he comply with the requirement.